Darwin hit by 6.4 magnitude earthquake

-Darwin has been hit by a 6.4 magnitude earthquake that caused buildings across the capital city to shake.
+Darwin has been hit by a 6.4 magnitude earthquake that caused buildings across the Northern Territory capital city to shake.

 Locals reported feeling tremors for about 30 seconds after 12pm on Friday, local time.